flaschmurphy/sdc_term_1_proj_5/writeup.md

     Args:
         img: the input image
         orient: the number of orientation bins in the output histogram.
 Typical values are between 6 and 12
-        pix_per_cell: a 2-tuple giving the number of pixels per cell e.g. `(9, 9)`
+        pixper_cell: a 2-tuple giving the number of pixels per cell e.g. `(9, 9)`
         cells_per_block: a 2-tuple giving the number of cells per block
         channel: which of the 3 color channels to get the HOG for, or 'all'
+        tcmap: target color map. the image will be converted to this color space before processing

     Returns:
         (features, hog_image) were the features are rolled out as a 1-D vector